Prithvish1996/Truck-Fleet-Mgmt-System/DEVELOPMENT.md

 ## Best Practices

 ### Service Independence
-- Each service should have its own database
 - Use event-driven communication where possible
 - Implement circuit breakers for service calls
 - Use service discovery for inter-service communication